wayneIBM/vpc-on-classic/errors.md

 ## missing_generation_parameter
 **Message**: The generation query parameter is required.

-For versions on and after 5/31/2019, the `generation` query parameter is required for VPC on Classic API requests.
+For versions on and after 5/31/2019, the `generation` query parameter is required for VPC for generation 1 compute resources API requests.

 ## missing_ims_account_id
 **Message**: None